qutip/qutip-tutorials/tutorials-v4/pulse-level-circuit-simulation/qip-customize-device.md

     name: python3
 ---

-# Custimize the pulse-level simulation
+# Customize the pulse-level simulation
 Author: Boxi Li (etamin1201@gmail.com)

 In this note, we demonstrate examples of customizing  the pulse-level simulator in qutip-qip.The notebook is divided into three parts: